Your First Gold Jewelry Piece: How to Choose?

 Budget

-750/1000 gold (18 karats) is valued by metal weight, which fluctuates with the gold market.
-For a simple piece - a fine gold chain, a slim bangle, small hoop earrings - entry prices typically range from 100 to 200 €.
-Jewelry set with precious stones or featuring more intricate craftsmanship is priced considerably higher.
+750 gold (18 karats) is valued by metal weight, which fluctuates with the gold market.
+For a simple piece - a fine gold chain, a slim bangle, small hoop earrings - starting prices typically range between 100 and 200 €.
+Pieces set with precious stones or featuring more intricate craftsmanship are priced significantly higher.

 Lifestyle

-Jewelry worn constantly - during sports, manual work, or sleep - needs a solid construction: a sturdy clasp, well-sized links, no pavé or fragile settings.
-Evening or occasional-wear jewelry can handle more architectural and delicate designs without risk of damage.
+Jewelry worn around the clock - during sports, manual work, or sleep - needs a solid construction: a sturdy clasp, well-proportioned links, and no fragile pavé or delicate settings.
+Evening or occasion jewelry can handle more architectural and intricate designs without the risk of damage.

 Personal Style

-Yellow gold pairs with warm tones (beige, khaki, burgundy, brown); white gold with cool tones (grey, white, navy blue); rose gold works across both.
-In practice, all three colors work with the vast majority of outfits - the choice ultimately comes down to personal taste and harmony with the jewelry you already wear.
+Yellow gold pairs with warm tones (beige, khaki, burgundy, brown); white gold with cool tones (gray, white, navy); rose gold bridges both.
+In practice, all three work with the vast majority of outfits - the choice ultimately comes down to personal taste and harmony with the jewelry you already wear.

 Summary Table